ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

    ```
    {: pre}

-   - The new partition should be listed with the disk, similar to XXXlp1, followed by the size, Type (83), and Linux.
+   - The new partition is listed with the disk, similar to `XXXlp1`, followed by the size, Type (83), and Linux.
-   - Take a note of the partition name, you will need it in the next step.
+   - Take a note of the partition name, you need it in the next step.
 (The XXXlp1 represents the partition name.)
    - Create the file system:

      ```